 “Earlier this evening, at Connor’s masquerade ball,” Taggert told him.

 “Impossible,” Roderick protested.
-“They’re in a far advanced state of decay.
-They look like they’ve been dead for weeks.”
+“They’re in far too advanced a state of decay.
+They look as though they’ve been dead for weeks.”

 “All the same, Mr. Steen, this happened last night.
 As I said, it’s a good thing you’re here.
 Frankly, I’m stumped.
-Perhaps you’ll be able to at least tell us something useful about what happened here.”
+Perhaps you’ll be able to tell us something useful about what happened here.”

 Taggert’s men were still busy carting off the bodies, but Roderick was startled to see the sheer number of dead.
 Jonathan hadn’t said anything about this atrocity, so it must have happened after his friend fled out the window.
 In a way, he was lucky to have been scared off by the Resurrectionists.
 Otherwise, he might have been among the bodies lying on the floor.
 Roderick stepped past them, following Taggert closely as he made his way to the ballroom.
 While the hallway floor had been littered with dozens of corpses, here the body count was in the hundreds.